John Muir Trail - Week 4, Part 2 (Day 23)

 At Thousand Island Lakes I finally caught up with Lee, Meghan, Zoe, and Reid.
 We sadly didn't spend much time here, I wanted at least half a day to explore but we had to keep making our miles.
 We stopped for some photo ops, again realizing that I don't have a ton of pictures of myself on trail.
 This is one of my favorite photos, with my mismatched poles, dirty hair, and wide smile.
 I definitely plan to go back.

 By mid morning we'd made it to the top of the smallest and least intimidating pass of the entire trail, Island Pass, which is literally a bloop in elevation gain and loss.
-When we set of hiking again, ready for Donohue Pass, my last pass!
+Then we set off hiking again, ready for Donohue Pass, my last pass!
 I lagged behind everyone else, letting them go ahead of me, needing some solo reflection time again.
 We were slowly climbing up and up, gaining 1,500 ft in elevation gradually over 3.3 miles.
 The frustration fog of the morning was gone and my confidence was back.
 Slow and steady had officially become strong and steady!

 I thought more about how every pass, every mile, literally every single step since I started at Horseshoe Meadows has led me to this place.
 Every mile, every step is with me and will always be with me.
 In front of me was the last hard day, the last pass, the last miles of climbing I'd do on this trail.